Astra (missile): Astra Mark 1

 In September 2017, Astra Mk 1 finished its last development trials and received approval from Bharat Dynamics Limited to go into production.
 The first order of 50 missiles will be produced at the Bhanur plant in Sangareddy.
 The facility was launched on 27 August 2017.
 The missiles, intended for the Sukhoi Su-30MKI fleet, would be delivered and inducted by the year-end.
 In 2020, an additional order of 248 missiles was placed for the Indian Air Force (200) and Indian Navy (48).
 The missiles would be deployed on the Su-30MKI, HAL Tejas, and MiG-29 of the Air Force and MiG-29K of the Navy.

 A contract worth ₹2,971 crore (US$383 million) was signed by the Ministry of Defense and BDL on May 31, 2022, to produce 350+ Astra Mk-1 units for the Indian Air Force and Indian Navy under the high priority Indian Designed, Developed, and Manufactured (IDDM) category.
 The technology transfer of the missile and related systems to BDL has already begun by DRDO.
 One missile will cost between ₹7 and ₹8 crore.
 All long-range air-to-air missiles of Russian origin in the Indian fleet will eventually be replaced by the Astra Mk-1 and other variants of this missile.
 An aging test is being carried out to approve the production of the missile and launcher.
 Delivery began in FY2023–2024.

 The first production batch of Astra Mk-1 for the Indian Air Force was flagged off from BDL's Kanchanbagh facility on January 14, 2024, by Ajay Bhatt, the Minister of State for Defence.
 During his visit to BDL's Hyderabad facility on August 4, 2024, then-Deputy COAS Air Marshal Ashutosh Dixit certified the missile for full-rate production.

 Astra Mark 2

 According to media report published on 15 October 2025, the Indian Air Force had indicated interest in acquiring approximately 700 Astra Mk 2 missiles for its fleet of HAL Tejas and Sukhoi Su-30MKI aircraft.
 The MoD is anticipated to discuss the acquisition.
 The missile's production is expected to begin from 2026 to 2027.
 As of October 2025, it can start within six months, given its trials are successful.

+On 12 July 2026, Hindustan Times reported that, in an attempt to expand private sector participation in India's strategic missile sector, the defence ministry will issue a request for proposal (RFP) to invite bids from private sector companies to manufacture the Astra Mk 2 missile.
+The current manufacturer of the missile, Bharat Dynamics Limited, reportedly cannot cater to the growing demands from the Indian Armed Forces and export customers.
+A similar suite will also be followed for the Pralay missile.